 - 3 Tbsp low sodium soy sauce

 - Whisk eggs with 2 tsp soy sauce and set aside.

 - In a large wok (or a pan resembling a wok), preheat vegetable oil on medium heat.
 Add minced (or grated) garlic and saute until fragrant.

 - Add crab meat and saute for a minute.

-- Add rice and mix well.
+- Add rice, break it up as you mix well.
 Move all the rice to one side of the pan.